mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 app.use(helmet.hsts(<max-age>, <includeSubdomains>)); // custom configuration
 ```

 * __X-Frame-Options:__ It determines if a page can be loaded via a <frame> or an <iframe> element.
 Allowing to do so may result in clickjacking attacks which aims to deceive users to click on something different than they perceive to be clicking on.
-This header has 3 directives: DENY to never allow framing, SAMEORIGIN to only allow framing within the same origin and ALLOW-FROM to only allow framing from a specified URI.
+This header has 3 directives: DENY to never allow framing, SAMEORIGIN to only allow framing within the same origin and ALLOW-FROM to only allow framing from specified URIs.
 These behaviors can be achieved with helmet module as follows:
 ```
 app.use(hemlet.xframe()); // default behavior (DENY)
 helmet.xframe(‘sameorigin’); // SAMEORIGIN